Paralint/vault-pki-starter/README.md

 * Vault is sealed
 ```

-Vault is ready, but just as if it was restarted (after upgrading version or OS restart), it has to be unsealed.
+Vault is running and ready, but in a state just as if it was restarted (after upgrading version or OS restart).
+It does not know its master key, it has to be unsealed.
+There are options for auto-unseal, but they are beyond the scope of this guide.
+Most of them require a KMS or HSM.

 # Unseal vault
 To read its own data, Vault needs the master key.
 That master is reconstructed at runtime from a number of key shards, only 2 in our example.